Leader of the Opposition (Uganda)

 In Uganda, the Leader of the Opposition (LOP) is the leader of the largest political party in the Parliament of Uganda that is not in government.
 The Leader of the Opposition appoints and heads an alternative shadow cabinet whose duty it is to challenge and influence governmental actions and legislation on the floor of Parliament.

-The current Leader of the Opposition is Mathias Mpuuga of the National Unity Platform.
+The current Leader of the Opposition is Joel Ssenyonyi of the National Unity Platform.

 History of the opposition in the Parliament of Uganda

 Pre-independence

 After Uganda had been colonised in 1894 as a British Protectorate, the British rulers introduced the Legislative Council (Legco) in 1921, whose overall mission was to enact appropriate laws for the Protectorate.
 However it was not until 1945 that the first 3 indigenous Ugandans were allowed to sit in the Legco.
 When the struggle for independence intensified in the early 1950s, an opposition side in the Legco began to emerge.

 The year 1958 saw two important milestones emerge in Uganda's political history.
 That is when the first direct elections to the Legco were held and the position of "Leader of the Opposition" formally created in the same institution.
 The major concerns of the opposition during those years were preparing the country for independence, including putting in place an appropriate national constitution.